TritonDataCenter/sdc-docker/docs/api/commands/create.md

       --read-only=false                Mount the container's root filesystem as read only --restart="no"                   Restart policy (no, on-failure[:max-retry], always)
       --security-opt=[]                Security Options
-      -t, --tty=false                  Allocate a pseudo-TTY
+      --shm-size                       Size of /dev/shm, default value is 64MB -t, --tty=false                  Allocate a pseudo-TTY
+      --tmpfs=[]                       Mount a tmpfs directory
       -u, --user=""                    Username or UID (format: <name|uid>[:<group|gid>]) --ulimit=[]                      Ulimit options
       --uts=""                         UTS namespace to use
       -v, --volume=[]                  Bind mount a volume
-      --volumes-from=[]                Mount volumes from the specified container(s) -w, --workdir=""                 Working directory inside the container
+      --volume-driver                  Optional volume driver for the container --volumes-from=[]                Mount volumes from the specified container(s) -w, --workdir=""                 Working directory inside the container